github/docs/content/actions/using-github-hosted-runners/using-github-hosted-runners/customizing-github-hosted-runners.md

           sudo apt-get install jq
 ```

-{% note %}
+> [!NOTE]

-**Note:** Always run `sudo apt-get update` before installing a package.
+> Always run `sudo apt-get update` before installing a package.
 In case the `apt` index is stale, this command fetches and re-indexes any available packages, which helps prevent package installation failures.

-{% endnote %}

 ## Installing software on macOS runners